SimonAMcKenzie/my-password-generator/README.md

 - [My Password Generator Application](#) *(https://simonamckenzie.github.io/my-password-generator/)*
 - [GitHub Repository](#) *(https://github.com/SimonAMcKenzie/my-password-generator)*

-## Conclusion
-The Password Generator Application offers a reliable solution for creating strong and secure passwords tailored to individual preferences.
-By adhering to best practices in web development and user experience design, the application provides a user-friendly interface for generating passwords while promoting online security.

 ## Installation
 No installation is required to use the Password Generator Application.
 Simply access the provided URL in your web browser to start generating secure passwords.